mslmio/sdk-python/README.md

 # Mslm Python SDK

-The official Python SDK for the Mslm APIs.
+The official Python SDK for Mslm APIs.

+## Requirements

+Before you start using the Mslm Python SDK, ensure that you have the following:

+- **Python:** The SDK is compatible with Python 3.6 and above.

+- **API Key:** Mslm's APIs require an API key.
+If you don't have one, please follow the [Authentication](https://mslm.io/docs/api/authentication) documentation to obtain an API key.

+## Authentication

+Mslm's APIs require an API key.
+If you don't have one, please read [Authentication](https://mslm.io/docs/api/authentication) to understand how to get an API key before continuing.

 ## Installation
 To install the main library, use the following command: